 In today's crazy, technology obsessed society, a picture can most definitely paint a thousand words.

-A picture in itself, is a powerful tool which creates a spark of imagination and creativity within the viewers mind.
+I believe that a picture in itself, is a powerful tool which creates a spark of imagination and creativity within the viewers mind.
 Without any text or caption, an image can hold numerous amounts of hidden meaning, creating subjective connections between the art and the audience.

 During my week 6 tutorial we were asked to visit the website "100 photos", and from there choose pictures that withdraw an expression from within ourselves.

 As I look at this photo below, many different thoughts and emotions run through my mind.
 With only seeing the caption and the image itself, my eyes are drawn straight to the facial expressions of the young children in danger.
-You can’t help but empathise greatly and feel strong pain for these young children as this picture represents the horror from the Vietnam War and the impact it had on the surrounding.
+You can’t help but empathise greatly and feel strong pain for these young children as this picture represents the horror from the Vietnam War and the impact it had on the surrounding

 "The Terror of War" - Nick Ut - 1972.